rymleon23/ioqwfoihas/docs/archive/gpt-gen-prd.md

 Circle Integration Notes
 Overview

 Circle is a Next.js project built by indev7 that mimics Linear's UI and uses static mock data.
-It uses Zustand for state and the mock-data/* directory to define tasks, teams, projects and cycles.
+It uses Zustand for state and the mock-data/* directory to define tasks, teams, projects and phases.
 There is no backend or authentication; it is a pure front‑end demo.
 We need to adapt Circle to become the foundation of our Linear‑style Marketing OS.

 Existing functionality

-UI — Circle already has pages for Teams (/teams/[teamId]), Projects (/projects), Issues (Tasks), Triage (Inbox) and Cycles (Phases).
+UI — Circle already has pages for Teams (/teams/[teamId]), Projects (/projects), Tasks (Tasks), Triage (Inbox) and Phases (Phases).
 The layout uses Next.js 14, shadcn/ui and Tailwind to reproduce Linear's sidebar and content views.

 State management — All lists are imported from mock-data/* and stored in a Zustand store.
 Methods like addTask or removeNotification simply modify in‑memory arrays or log to the console.